glatimer/GoalGetter/README.md

 ## Setup for developers

-There are instructions for repo setup on your local machine in Wiki >> Setup
+There are instructions for setting up the repo on your local machine in Wiki >> Setup

 ## APIs